Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Kahler Financial Group Background

-Founded in 1983, Kahler Financial Group is the oldest firm on our list by a comfortable margin.
-Originally registered as an investment advisor with the state of South Dakota, it's been registered solely with SEC since 2005.
-The voting shares of Kahler are owned by Richard Kahler through a private trust called First American Trust.
-The non-voting shares of the company are owned by Richard Kahler legacy trusts, for which he serves as investment trustee.
+Founded in 1983 by Rick Kahler, Kahler Financial Group is the oldest firm on our list by a comfortable margin.
+Originally registered as an investment advisor with the state of South Dakota, it's been registered with SEC since 2005.
+Kahler owns the firm through a private trust called First American Trust, while Nathan Gehring, who joined the firm in 2019, also owns a stake.

 Kahler Financial Group Investment Strategy